vrunoa/maipy/README.md

 maipy
 ==================
 MySQL Revision is a python command-line tool to keep revisions of the MySQL data structure.
-The idea is to combine this tool with git(or svn) repositories, this way you can share the database structure changes between users.
+The idea is to combine this tool with git(or svn) repositories, this way you can share the database structure changes between users, stages, servers(development. production)

 Install
 =======